bryansum/bsumm.net/_posts/2013-03-31-analyzing-mbostocks-queue-js.md

         tasks.push(arguments);
 ```

 Next, we increment our count of remaining tasks, and then execute our *pop()* method, where most of the the magic happens.
-We'll look at this in a second. <span class=ref>Interesting detail: *defer* tries to executes our tasks immediately, rather than waiting for *await*, for instance.
-This means that we can call *defer* after we *await* and it should call *await* again for us.</span> So ends our *defer* method.
+We'll look at this in a second.
+Note: *defer* tries to executes our tasks immediately, rather than waiting for *await*, for instance.
+This means that we can call *defer* after we *await* and it should call *await* again for us.
+So ends our *defer* method.

 ```javascript
         ++remaining;